 Boot Liners

-Most all-mountain ski boots consist of two independent pieces: a hard plastic outer shell that provides structure and strength and a removable liner that delivers comfort, support, and insulation.
+Most all-mountain ski boots consist of two independent pieces: A hard plastic outer shell that provides structure and strength and a removable liner that delivers comfort, support, and insulation.
 Liners are made with varying amounts of foam depending on the type of skiing the boot is intended for.
 Downhill racing boots, for instance, will have far less foam than beginner-friendly designs due to the focus on performance over all-day comfort.
 However, it’s not always as simple as choosing the plushest boot liner (beginners and comfort-oriented skiers are an exception).
 Softer foam won’t hold your foot and shin as well while carving, and it may not mold as well to your feet over time.

 Supportive but comfortable is the preferred place to be for most intermediate and advanced skiers.
-As we mention above, your liner will conform to your feet, so don’t be too concerned if it feels snug at first.
+As we mentioned above, your liner will conform to your feet, so don’t be too concerned if it feels snug at first.
 That said, make sure it’s not overly restricting and that your toes aren't smashed against the hard-sided shell, as painful boots and cold toes can quickly ruin a good ski day.

-Heat-Moldable Liners
+Heat-Moldable Liners and Boot Punching

 Buckles and Strap Systems